HP-J/Sulaiman/README.md

 <!-- ![coverage](https://gitlab.com/herpproject/Sulaiman/badges/development/coverage.svg) -->

 # Welcome to Sulaiman
-#### A keyboard launcher with no features
+#### Sulaiman is a keyboard launcher with no features

-### => Sulaiman is in early stages of development, be aware that everything you see might be subjected to change, your feedback is highly encouraged <=
+### => Sulaiman is in early stages of development, be aware that everything you see might be subjected to change, and so your feedback is highly encouraged <=

 - It can't and won't boost your productivity.
 - It's NOT a cross-platform application.